Indian Solar Power Sector

 The administration had made installation of rooftop solar power plants mandatory for houses and commercial and industrial units measuring 500 sq yards and above.
 “Around 1,000 applications have been received for solar rooftop installation against a capacity of 7,500 such building structures,” Santosh Kumar, director, environment, science and technology and renewable energy of the Chandigarh administration, said.
 “Those who have not sought installation of solar rooftop plants in Chandigarh now face action for violation of building bylaws.”

 Hartek Group is looking at the potential for growth in the rooftop market in the country.
-Singh said these plug-and-play kits, which will cater to both gross metering and net metering consumers, promise to be a game changer in driving the demand for rooftop solar owing to the advantages they offer.
-Not only do these solar kits offer lower labour and maintenance costs on account of the optimised design, their non-invasive structure with roof protection pads also rules out any damage to reinforced cement concrete (RCC) roofs, he said.
+Hartek Singh said these plug-and-play kits, which will cater to both gross metering and net metering consumers, promise to be a game changer in driving the demand for rooftop solar owing to the advantages they offer.
+Not only do these solar kits offer lower labour and costs to maintenance for rooftop solar systems on account of the optimised design, their non-invasive structure with roof protection pads also rules out any damage to reinforced cement concrete (RCC) roofs, he said.
 Moreover, the per unit generation cost from

 solar works out to be less than half as compared with diesel gensets.